-The Group regularly examines a range of corporate opportunities (including acquisitions, divestments and joint ventures) with a view to determining whether these opportunities are in line with its strategic priorities and are able to enhance its financial performance and position.
+The Group regularly examines a range of corporate opportunities (including acquisitions, joint ventures and divestments) with a view to assessing whether these opportunities are in line with its strategic priorities and are able to enhance its financial performance, position or prospects.

-Any corporate opportunity that is pursued could change the Group's risk profile and result in possible negative sentiment and outcomes (including the Group's credit ratings being placed on negative watch or downgraded).
+Any corporate opportunity that is pursued may change the Group's risk profile and result in possible negative sentiment and outcomes (including the Group's credit ratings being placed on negative outlook, negative watch or being downgraded).
 There are also risks associated with a transaction being executed at an incorrect value.
-This could arise through an over-valuation or under-valuation of the relevant business at the time of the transaction, or in the case of an acquisition or joint venture through the problems with the business (including but not limited to the risk that expected synergies will not be realised, that NAB or the relevant business may lose customers, or face disruption to its operations).

-Additionally, if the acquisition is funded by the issuance of additional equity, it could be dilutive to existing shareholders.
-These factors could have an adverse impact on the Group's financial performance and position, particularly when combined with negative sentiment in relation to the Group's acquisitions, divestments and joint ventures.
+This may arise through an over-valuation of the relevant business at the time of the transaction (in the case of an acquisition or joint venture), or through undervaluation (in the case of a divestment or joint venture).
+Risks may also arise through matters that are inherent in the business being acquired or divested, through problems with the integration of the business (including but not limited to the risk that expected synergies will not be realised, that NAB or the relevant business may lose customers, or face disruption to its operations), or in the case of divestments, through problems in separating the business from the Group.
+Additionally, if an acquisition is funded by the issuance of additional equity, it may be dilutive to existing shareholders.
+These factors may adversely impact the Group's financial performance and position, particularly when combined with negative sentiment in relation to the Group's acquisitions, joint ventures and divestments.